vncsmyrnk/work-time-calculator/README.md

 ## Deployment

-Soon enough, the docker images containing the production-ready code.
+As soon as possible releases will to be avaiable and the docker images containing the production-ready code will be deployed to dockerhub.